mchlol/todo/README.md

 - Refactor to make better use of modules
 - Display checked tasks with strikethrough titles
 - Creating separate view sections so the user can create projects with separate tasks, and switch between viewing project tasks and general tasks.
-- Sort tasks by due date instead of pushing to the bottom.
 - Display the 'add task' button with text on larger screens and a plus sign on small screens.